MathWilliamNN/crud-alpha-code/README.md

-# crud-alpha-code

-# 📱 My Awesome Project

-Welcome to **My Awesome Project**!
-This project is a full-stack application that leverages modern web technologies to deliver a seamless experience.
+"# 📱 CRUD - AlphaCode

+Welcome to CRUD - AlphaCode!
+This project is a simple full-stack application, created as part of my journey towards securing an internship in software development.
+The goal is to demonstrate my understanding of key technologies and my ability to build functional web applications.

 ## 🖥️ Frontend